 ALAN MURPHY

-Alan and his wife, Kim, live in Colorado.
-They like to travel domestically and abroad, enjoy nature, and spend time with their rescue dogs.
+Alan and his wife, Kim, live in Colorado, where they travel, explore nature, and share their home with a few lucky rescue dogs.

 ![Allens Banner 500x150[2].jpg](https://static.wixstatic.com/media/02476b_d5e989cc24014cdbba56c7dfd5355551~mv2.jpg/v1/fill/w_370,h_111,al_c,q_80,usm_0.66_1.00_0.01,enc_avif,quality_auto/Allens%20Banner%20500x150%5B2%5D.jpg)